GOOD: Towards Domain Generalized Orientated Object Detection: Experiment

-\textbf{Generalized Ship Detection} Table~\ref{HRSCsource}~reports the results when detecting one-type ship detection on unseen target domains.
+Table~\ref{HRSCsource}~reports the results when detecting only the ship category on unseen target domains.
 The proposed GOOD achieves the best results on all three unseen target domains, yielding an mAP of 78.97\%, 48.44\% and 62.08\%, respectively.
+Specifically, when embedded into ReDet, the proposed GOOD outperforms the baseline by 3.08\%, 2.07\% and 2.37\% mAP on the SODA, FAIR1M and HRSC unseen target domains, respectively.
+Similarly, when embedded into RoI-Tran, the proposed GOOD outperforms the baseline by 2.72\%, 4.21\% and 2.93\% mAP on the SODA, FAIR1M and HRSC unseen target domains, respectively.